alessandrocandolini/concurrency-handout/README.md

 ## Custom documentclass

-The dpcument is typeset using [jheppub](https://jhep.sissa.it/jhep/help/JHEP_TeXclass.jsp).
+The document is typeset using [jheppub](https://jhep.sissa.it/jhep/help/JHEP_TeXclass.jsp).
 The repo stores a patched version of the original file with only one difference: line 40 is comnented to not load the [natbib package](https://ctan.org/pkg/natbib) which is incompatible with [biber](https://ctan.org/pkg/biber?lang=en).
 No script is supply to keep the local file up-to-date with recent versions of jhep, manual work is required to do that if/when needed.